|Dates / Deadlines:|

-Participants will attend a mandatory orientation session on China on Thursday, February 20, 2014 from 5 to 7 p.m. in the University South Room of the Pioneer Student Center.
+Participants will attend a mandatory orientation session on China on Thursday, February 19, 2015 from 5:30 p.m. to 6:30 p.m. in the University South Room of the Markee Pioneer Student Center.
 The orientation sessions include, but are not limited to, the Chinese economy and the business environment; business, family, and social protocol; dress; host families; food and entertainment; instruction on using public transportation; importance of business dress, appointment keeping, and promptness; and other topics as deemed necessary for a successful international experience.
 Participant research projects will also be presented (3-5 minutes each).

 IN CHINA: Hong Kong, Guangzhou, Hangzhou, Shanghai, Beijing – participants will visit businesses and cultural sites.
 Presentations will be provided by local businesses and will include topics such as organization, products, human resources, education, training, compensation, market strategy, international marketing, and other relevant topics.
 A question and answer session for the participants will follow company presentations.

-POST TRIP: Upon return from China, participants will attend a post-orientation session on Tuesday, April 8, 2014, from 5 to 7 p.m. in the University South Room of the Pioneer Student Center to discuss experiences and outcomes of the trip.
+POST TRIP: Upon return from China, participants will attend a post-orientation session on Thursday, April 9, 2015, from 5 to 7 p.m. in the Mound View Room of the Markee Pioneer Student Center to discuss experiences and outcomes of the trip.

-EVALUATION: Students will be evaluated on the basis of attendance at the orientation sessions, lecture presentations, participation in group discussions, and participation in all organized site visits.
-In addition, students will be required to write a research paper (about 10 pages) on a selected topic of interest and the outcomes of the study experience.
-The critique of student experience of the program through the paper is due on or before Tuesday, April 22, 2014.
+EVALUATION: Students will be evaluated on the basis of attendance at the orientation sessions.
+In addition, students will be required to write a research paper (about 10-15 pages) on a selected topic of interest and the outcomes of the study experience.
+The critique of student experience of the study tour through the paper will be due on or before 30 days upon return to campus.
 A letter grade of A, B, C, D, or F will be assigned upon completion of the paper.

 Level: 3000-level course work